Open-source language-learning

 • Apps with no ads or in-app purchases.

-• Human-like speech for many popular languages.
+• Human-like speech for many languages.

 • Customizable app generation — instructions provided.